erik-whiting/LuluPerfTest/CONTRIBUTING.md

 ?> mvn compile
 ?> mvn test
 ```
-This will make sure all necessary information is available, compile LPT, and then test that compilation.
+This will make sure all necessary information is available, compile LPT, and then test it.
 If all the tests pass, you're ready to start writing code.

 ### Creating a Branch and Pull Request